 Development Plan: The complete set of statutory land use policies and proposals for an area, used in making planning decisions.
-It includes adopted council development plan documents such as Local Plans, Core Strategies and neighbourhood Plans.
+It includes a range of development plan documents such as local plans, core strategies and neighbourhood plans.

 European site: This includes Special Areas of Conservation, Sites of Community Importance, Special Areas of Conservation and Special Protection Areas, and is defined in regulation 8 of the Conservation of Habitats and Species Regulations 2010.